wvwwvwwv/scalable-concurrent-containers/README.md

 ## `HashMap`

-[`HashMap`](#hashmap) is a concurrent hash map, optimized for highly parallel write-heavy workloads. [`HashMap`](#hashmap) is structured as a lock-free stack of entry bucket arrays.
+[`HashMap`](#hashmap) is a concurrent hash map optimized for highly parallel write-heavy workloads. [`HashMap`](#hashmap) is structured as a lock-free stack of entry bucket arrays.
 The entry bucket array is managed by [`sdd`](https://crates.io/crates/sdd), thus enabling lock-free access to it and non-blocking container resizing.
-Each bucket is a fixed-size array of entries, and it is protected by a special read-write lock which provides both blocking and asynchronous methods.
+Each bucket is a fixed-size array of entries, protected by a read-write lock that simultaneously provides blocking and asynchronous methods.

 ### Locking behavior

 #### Entry access: fine-grained locking

 Read/write access to an entry is serialized by the read-write lock in the bucket containing the entry.
-There are no container-level locks, therefore, the larger the container gets, the lower the chance of the bucket-level lock being contended.
+There are no container-level locks; therefore, the larger the container gets, the lower the chance of the bucket-level lock being contended.

 #### Resize: lock-free

-Resizing of a [`HashMap`](#hashmap) is completely non-blocking and lock-free; resizing does not block any other read/write access to the container or resizing attempts. _Resizing is analogous to pushing a new bucket array into a lock-free stack_.
-Each entry in the old bucket array will be incrementally relocated to the new bucket array on future access to the container, and the old bucket array gets dropped eventually after it becomes empty.
+Resizing of a [`HashMap`](#hashmap) is entirely non-blocking and lock-free; resizing does not block any other read/write access to the container or resizing attempts. _Resizing is analogous to pushing a new bucket array into a lock-free stack_.
+Each entry in the old bucket array will be incrementally relocated to the new bucket array upon future access to the container, and the old bucket array will eventually be dropped after it becomes empty.

 ### Examples

-An entry can be inserted if the key is unique.
+If the key is unique, an entry can be inserted.
 The inserted entry can be updated, read, and removed synchronously or asynchronously.

 ```rust
 use scc::HashMap;